Kaikohe to Okaihau

 - Changing views – native bush, farms and the lake

-- You will pass through an 80m long curved rail tunnel that was built in 1915 before descending to Lake Omapere.
+- You will pass through an 80-metre long curved rail tunnel that was built in 1915 before descending to Lake Omapere

-- Despite having the highest point of the trail – it is a easy grade 1 to 2 ride.
+- Despite having the highest point of the trail it is an easy Grade 1-2 ride

 The Basics